markperera-arch/experimentation-multiplayer-arcade-games/PROJECT_SUMMARY.md

 - Verify backend is running on port 3001
 - Check `server/data/` directory exists
 - Ensure both frontend and backend dependencies are installed
+- If ports are in use, kill existing processes (see above)

 ---